 you a discount off your homeowners premium, others will cut your auto premium,

 Most insurers use credit scores to help determine premiums.
-If you have
+With many companies,

-your finances carefully, you are more likely to be careful with the investment
+if you handle your finances carefully, you are more likely to be careful

-scores in this way, arguing that the scores are not a direct measure
+this use of credit scores, arguing that the scores are not a direct measure

-of insurance risk and that using the scores in insurance pricing hurts low-income
+of insurance risk and that using the scores in insurance pricing hurts

-Since smoking increases the risk of fire, some insurers charge higher premiums
+Since smoking increases the risk of fire, most insurers charge higher premiums

 for households that include one or more smokers.